gioragutt/ng-opentracing/projects/ng-opentracing/README.md

 npm i opentracing ng-opentracing
 ```

-First, start by adding the `TracingModule` to your `AppModule`, and initializaing the [opentracing globalTracer](https://github.com/opentracing/opentracing-javascript#global-tracer).
+First, start by adding the `TracingModule` to your `AppModule`, and initializing the [opentracing globalTracer](https://github.com/opentracing/opentracing-javascript#global-tracer).

 ```ts
 import { NgModule } from '@angular/core';